Finland under Swedish rule: Age of Vasa (1523–1617)

-The reign of Gustav Vasa
+Reign of Gustav Vasa

-The final battles of the union
+Final battles of the union

 The final times of the union were a time of unrest in most of Finland, not only in Vyborg.
 In the late 16th century, the Danish went on pillages on the Finnish coast, and the pirate captain Otto Rudi robbed Turku and its cathedral's treasures.
 As the Danish union king Christian II of Denmark came to power, in his coronation he had tens of Swedish noblemen beheaded.
 This was called the Stockholm Bloodbath.
 The Swedish nobleman Gustav Vasa rose up to oppose the union king and won the peasants on his side.
 The German Hanseatic merchants also supported Gustav Vasa and provided him with weapons and money.
 The Finnish-born brothers Erik and Ivar Fleming conquered the Finnish castles for Gustav Vasa and drove the Danish away from Finland in 1523.
 The age of the Nordic union came to an end, and Gustav Vasa became king of Sweden and Finland.

-An early modern state is born
+Early modern state is born

 During the reign of Gustav Vasa, a continuous Swedish realm started to form.
 He managed to suppress the regional communities who had been driving their own politics.
 In turn, the reformation suppressed the church.
 The high nobility, already weakened by the bloodbath, was now attached to support royal politics.
 However, the governing was still done in the medieval tradition: the king had numerous noblemen and scribes to help him, but these were not really officials.
 Also the government did not have a clear distinction of jobs, but tasks under the king's service changed according to the situation.
 In the 1530s, Gustav Vasa started to bring in German government officials to the country, along with whom new visions of royal power arrived in Sweden.
 During the 1544 Västerås Diet, the royalty was changed to hereditary and Gustav Vasa's eldest son Erik was named heir to the throne.

 The crown's local government concentrated in the hands of officials after land grants had been revoked.
 Their jobs were numerous, but collecting taxes was one of the most important ones.
 During Gustav Vasa's reign, tax collecting switched to literal government; first, systematic land documents (of ownership of land) were kept to help in taxation, other kinds of catalogues and literal accounts soon followed.
 The officials were also responsible for repopulating vacated houses, providing transport and roads.
 The officials also had to prevent illegal trade and handwork practiced in the countryside.
 Also overall peacekeeping and justice work belonged to the officials' duties – this way the crown's share of tax and fine income could be secured.
 Enhancing government raised the crown's tax income by tens of percents.